 - Do Not Keep The Other Parent From Speaking To The Kid(s) – Despite the feelings you may have toward the other parent, they are still your child(ren)’s mother or father.
 Cutting the other parent off from the child(ren) will not improve your case for custody.
 One question judges often want answered is whether each parent will foster a loving relationship between the child(ren) and the other parent.
 Allowing the other parent contact with the child(ren) is one way to ensure that you are continuing to foster that relationship.
 You should be careful not to give the impression that you are using you child(ren) in any way against the other parent for any hard feelings you have toward them.

 - Do Not Keep Information About The Child(ren) From The Other Parent – When you receive information about the children from school, doctors, or about their extra-curricular activities, make sure to share it with the other parent.
 This can be done by simply snapping a picture of an information sheet from school and texting it to the other parent, or sending a text with the children’s diagnosis and prescription information after a doctor’s appointment.
 This is critical because if you’re trying to show the court you can co-parent with the other side, or that you should be trusted as the primary legal custodian, then the Court needs to know you are capable of being trusted with that responsibility.

-- Do Not Unilaterally Make Decisions Regarding The Child(ren) Without Speaking With The Other Parent, or A Court Order – When parents split up, they often find it difficult to agree on decisions involving the child(ren).
+- Do Not Unilaterally Make Decisions Regarding The Child(ren) Without Speaking With The Other Parent, or Without A Court Order – When parents split up, they often find it difficult to agree on decisions involving the child(ren).
 Just because you are not together any longer, does not mean that both parents don’t still get input with regard to major decisions regarding the child(ren), at least not without a court order.
 Once custody is determined by a court, one parent usually has final decision-making authority with regard to certain issues.
 However, the great majority of custody orders also require the parent with final decision-making authority to discuss the issue with the other parent and make a good faith attempt to come to an agreement.
-Judge’s do not want to see parents cutting each other out of major decisions regarding the minor children.
+Judges do not want to see parents cutting each other out of major decisions regarding the minor children.